Optimization is a discipline which uses goals and constraints to identify the mathematically best decision to make.

 Optimization model

-The deterministic meta-problem when given an incompletely defined problem b is the choice of which completely defined problem p you select out of the problem-space.
+The deterministic optimization problem when given an incompletely defined problem b is the choice of which completely defined problem p you select from the problem-space.

 The objective function is to maximize the multi-dimensional value of solving the chosen problem p less the multi-dimensional effort of solving it.